 If you’re not travelling solo, this can be a better alternative to hostels, where the cheapest dorm bed will set you back around $35/night.
 Another benefit of staying in an Airbnb or hostel is they often offer self-catering facilities so you can cook your own meals and save money even further.
 Click here to get $40 off your first stay with Airbnb!

-Outside of Reykjavik, affordable Airbnbs and hostels can be hard to find.
+Outside of Reykjavik, affordable Airbnbs and hostels can be hard to find especially if looking to stay in places like Vik and Jokulsarlon.
 We booked a couple of budget rooms through Booking.com including Hotel Kanslarinn in Hella and Hörgsland Guesthouse.
 Good quality places book out quickly, particularly in high season so make sure to book your accommodation well in advance!
 Click here to find browse the best deals for budget rooms in Iceland!

 Another popular option among budget travellers in Iceland is to hire a camper van, which kills two birds with one stone as you will also have your transport taken care of.
 There are numerous camper rental companies throughout Iceland and the cheapest option for a basic manual-transmission van that sleeps two starts at around $90/day.
 An auto-transmission will cost about $20 more, but they all offer heaters and camp stoves/cooking supplies.
 You also can pull over and spend the night nearly anywhere in Iceland so long as they don’t explicitly prohibit vehicles.